Salma Hayek fondly recalls her pet owl vomiting a 'ball of rat hair' on Harry Styles

 "We have certain routines before we go to sleep," she said.
 "I watch TV with my iPad, and she likes to stand on the iPad."

 A representative for Styles didn't immediately respond to EW's request for comment on his run-in with Hayek's owl.
-Watch Hayek's version of events on the EllenTube website.
+Watch Hayek's version of events above.

 Related content: